atnos-org/eff/notes/about.markdown

-***eff-cats*** is a library for computing with effects in a functional way.
+***eff*** is a library for computing with effects in a functional way.

-For more information visit: [https://github.com/atnos-org/eff-cats](https://github.com/atnos-org/eff-cats).
+For more information visit: [https://github.com/atnos-org/eff](https://github.com/atnos-org/eff).